sporto/elm-patterns/src/advanced/opaque-types.md

 withSize : Int -> Config -> Config
 ```

-This package allows an application to create a `Config` and updated it.
+This package allows an application to create a `Config` and update it.
 But if we decide to change how we store the `Config` we can do so without any breaking changes for the application using this.